 We do not hold copies of registers of Census returns, but we do have a very large collection of references from various sources, from the 16th century onwards.
 Our information covers Faversham and the parishes of Baddlesmere, Boughton-under-Blean, The Brents, Buckland-by-Faversham, Davington, Doddington, Dunkirk, Eastling, Goodnestone-next-Faversham, Graveney, Hernhill, Leaveland, Luddenham, Lynsted, Newnham, Norton, Oare, Ospringe, Otterden, Preston-next-Faversham, Selling, Sheldwich, Stalisfield, Stone-by-Faversham, Teynham, Throwley and Wychling.

-In our collections and Archives we may have information which relates to your family.
-If you wish to ask about this please visit our Local History Research page.
+In our collections and Archives, we may have information which relates to your family.
+If you wish to ask about this please visit our Research and Local History Research page.

-We do not hold copies of registers or Census returns, but we do have a very large collection of references from various sources, from the 16th century onwards.
 If you give us the information you already have, we will do our best.
-You should present this in the form of a family tree, however brief and/or incomplete.
+You will need to explain what information you seek.
+You can present this in the form of a family tree, however brief and/or incomplete.
 Make sure this includes all known dates and places of birth or baptism, marriage, and death or burial.

 In the event that we cannot help you, we will keep your enquiry on our books so that any relevant information emerging at a later date can be passed on.
 For this reason (and in case you change your e-mail address) make sure you let us have your postal address and phone numbers.